Tin Hau Temple Road

 Tin Hau Temple Road (天后廟道) is a road starting in Causeway Bay near Tin Hau MTR station with a large portion being in the North Point Mid-Levels on Hong Kong Island, in Hong Kong.

 Starting from King's Road on the west, the road then slopes up, before being mostly flat, until it ends in a dead end after a roundabout.
 A number of intersections connect Tin Hau Temple Road to other roads, such as Fortress Hill Road, Cloud View Road and Pak Fuk Road.

+History

+The Tin Hau Temple in Causeway Bay was built in the early eighteenth century.
+On November 28, 1930, the Hong Kong government gazetted the road in front of the Tin Hau Temple as "Tin Hau Temple Road".